Maddalena (Genoa)

 Maddalena (Madænn-a) is a neighbourhood in the old town of the Italian city of Genoa.
 It was one of the six sestieri of ancient Genoa.
-At present it is part of the Genoa's city Municipio I (Centro Est).
+At present it is part of Municipio I (Centro Est) of Great Genoa.

 Located close to the old harbour it had been for many centuries the seat of the economical power of the city.

 Etymology

 Maddalena takes its name from the church of Saint Mary Magdalene, documented since the 12th century.

 Demographics

-On 31 December 2015 there were 5,572 people living in Maddalena, with a population density of 20,637 people per km².
+On 31 December 2015 there were 5,572 people living in Maddalena, with a population density of 20,637 people per km2.

 Geography

 The neighbourhood is located in the old town of Genoa, between Prè and Molo, in the semi-plain area immediately behind the harbour delimited by piazza Banchi at south-east and via Lomellini at north-west.
 A characteristic feature of this neighbourhood is the dense grid of alleys close via della Maddalena and via San Luca, upstream of which is via Garibaldi, the 16th-century "strada Nuova" ("new street"), with the luxurious palaces of the oligarchic families of the Republic of Genoa; the seafront of the neighbourhood is piazza Caricamento, in front of the old harbour.